-Thomas J. Folliard-Mr. Folliard has been a Trustee of the Trust and the Board of the mutual funds of Baron Investment Funds Trust for five years.
+Thomas J. Folliard-Mr. Folliard has been a Trustee of the Trust and the Board of the mutual funds of Baron Investment Funds Trust for six years.
 In addition to his tenure as a Trustee of the Baron mutual funds, Mr. Folliard has served as the non-executive chair of the CarMax, Inc. board of directors since August 2016.
 He joined CarMax in 1993 as senior buyer and became director of purchasing in 1994.
 He was promoted to vice president of merchandising in 1996, senior vice president of store operations in 2000 and executive vice president of store operations in 2001.
 Mr. Folliard served as president and chief executive officer of CarMax from 2006 to February 2016 and retired as chief executive officer in August 2016.
-Mr. Folliard has served on the board of PulteGroup, Inc. from 2012 to the present.
+Mr. Folliard has served on the board of PulteGroup, Inc. from 2012 to the present and became Non-Executive Chairman in January 2023.

-Raymond Noveck-Mr. Noveck has been a Trustee of the Trust for over 20 years and of the Board of the mutual funds of the Baron Investment Funds Trust for 36 years.
+Raymond Noveck-Mr. Noveck has been a Trustee of the Trust for over 21 years and of the Board of the mutual funds of the Baron Investment Funds Trust for 37 years.
 Mr. Noveck currently serves as the lead Independent Trustee of the Board.
 Mr. Noveck was also employed by the Firm as a Managing Director from 1985 to 1987.
-From 1988 through 1989, Mr. Noveck was Executive Vice President of Lifetime Corp., one of America's largest providers of home health care personnel, and from 1990 until his retirement in 1998, he was the founder, President and Chief Operating Officer of Strategic Systems.
+From 1988 through 1989, Mr. Noveck was Executive Vice President of Lifetime Corp., one of America's largest providers of home health care personnel, and from 1990 until his retirement in 1998, he was the founder,

+President and Chief Operating Officer of Strategic Systems.
 Inc., provider of The Medical Information Line, an automated nationwide provider of consumer health information via touch tone telephone networks.
 Mr. Noveck is a CPA and has experience preparing, auditing, analyzing and evaluating financial statements.
 Prior to joining Baron Capital in 1985, Mr. Noveck was the Strategic Business Unit Director for Mental Health and Aging Products, the largest prescription pharmaceutical division for Sandoz Pharmaceuticals, now part of Novartis.
 He also served on the Board of NYSE listed Horizon/CMS Healthcare, from 1987 until its 1998 merger with Healthsouth and, as a CPA, has audited public companies including mutual funds and brokerage firms.

-Anita James Rival-Ms. Rival has been a Trustee of the Trust and the Board of the mutual funds of Baron Investment Funds Trust for over nine years.
-In addition to her tenure as a Trustee of the Baron mutual funds, Ms. Rival serves on the boards of Golub Capital BDC, Inc. and Trian Investors 1 Limited.
+Anita James Rival-Ms. Rival has been a Trustee of the Trust and the Board of the mutual funds of Baron Investment Funds Trust for over 10 years.
+In addition to her tenure as a Trustee of the Baron mutual funds, Ms. Rival serves on the boards of Golub Capital BDC, Inc., Golub Capital BDC 3, Inc., Golub Capital BDC 4, Inc., Golub Capital Direct Lending Corporation, Golub Capital Private Credit Fund and Golub Capital Direct Lending Unlevered Corporation.
 She also serves as an Advisory Board member of Value Act Capital, LLC.
-Ms. Rival was previously an Advisory Board Member of

-Impala Asset Management, LLC and a senior advisor to Magnetar Capital, a multi-strategy hedge fund.
-Ms. Rival was a partner and portfolio manager of Harris Alternatives, LLC, and its predecessor, Harris Alternatives, L.P., from 1999 until her retirement in 2009.
+Ms. Rival was previously a Director of Trian Investors 1 Limited, an Advisory Board Member of Impala Asset Management, LLC and a senior advisor to Magnetar Capital, a multi-strategy hedge fund.
+Ms. Rival was a partner and portfolio manager of Harris Alternatives, LLC, and its predecessor, Harris Associates, L.P., from 1999 until her retirement in 2009.